 Under ASC 450-20, until a liability associated with settlement discussions or legal proceedings becomes probable and can be reasonably estimated, we consider our claim payment or rescission resolved for financial reporting purposes and do not accrue an estimated loss.
 Where we have determined that a loss is probable and can be reasonably estimated, we have recorded our best estimate of our probable loss, including recording a probable loss of \$23.5 million in the first quarter of 2019.
 Until settlement negotiations or legal proceedings for which we have recorded a probable loss are concluded, it is reasonably possible that we will record an additional loss.
 In addition to matters for which we have recorded a probable loss, we are involved in other discussions and/or proceedings with insureds with respect to our claims paying practices.
-Although it is reasonably possible that when all of these matters are resolved we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
+Although it is reasonable estimate or range of estimates of the potential liability.
 We estimate the maximum exposure associated with matters where a loss is reasonably possible to be approximately \$289 million more than the amount of probable loss we have recorded.
 This estimate of maximum exposure is based upon currently available information and is subject to significant judgment, numerous assumptions and known and unknown uncertainties, and will include an amount for matters for which we have recorded a probable loss until such matters are concluded.
-The matters underlying the estimate of maximum exposure will change from time to time.
-This estimate of our maximum exposure does not include interest or consequential or exemplary damages.
+The matters underlying the estimate of maximum exposure does not include interest or consequential or exemplary damages.